 3. Log #5: Finalize your research idea for Making a Difference and begin research for the project.

 - Watch Choosing a Research Topic.

-- Identify the research idea you have selected and explain in 200 -300 words how it is connected to your studies/major or interests, how it can be scaled to the $10,000 award, and how it benefits or tells us more about a local community or situation.
+- Discuss your research idea by identifying the research idea you have selected and explain in 200 -300 words how it is connected to your studies/major or interests, how it can be scaled to the $10,000 award, and how it benefits or tells us more about a local community or situation.

 - Start researching with Google (or whatever is your preferred search engine) and see what you come up with.
 If there is anything helpful, create an annotation (see below).

 - Move on to the library database research by going to Databases by Subject and selecting the major that fits best with your research idea.